 Climb into the Tamar Valley through a primeval Beech and Larch forest.
 Ascend steeply to Slemenova (Sleme) Špica, a beautiful summit high above the valley.
-Tonight we will rest in the heart of the Triglav National Park.
+Tonight, we rest in the heart of the Triglav National Park.

 Leave Trenta and ascend the Geology Path and an old World War I military road up the Trebiska Valley to Čez Dol.
 We switchback to the top of the ridge not far from the Triglav summit.
-On the apex of the ridge is our hut, the Zasavska Koča, o ering views over the Valley of the Seven Lakes.
-A short a ernoon outing from the hut to take in the panoramic summit of Malo Lepa perfectly rounds out the day.
+On the apex of the ridge is our hut, the Zasavska Koča, offering views over the Valley of the Seven Lakes.
+A short afternoon outing from the hut to take in the panoramic summit of Malo Lepa perfectly rounds out the day.

 We head directly for the Veliko Špičje from the hut today.
 A fantastic trail keeps right on the ridge of the mountain all the way to the summit.
 Descend to the Valley of the Seven Lakes Hut for lunch.
 From here enjoy an undulating traverse through rocky terrain and, in a gnome-like forest, to the Dom na Komni, our second and final hut of the trek.